olcf/olcf-user-docs/ace_testbed/defiant_quick_start_guide.rst

 *************************

 .. warning::
-	The Defiant documentation is still under construction.
+	The Defiant documentation is being actively updated.
 If you have anything you would like to add please reach out to help@olcf.ornl.gov.